 Myanmar Country Report

 After Canada, the European Union, and Norway lifted all sanctions except arms embargoes on Myanmar in April 2012, the United States followed suit in October 2016.
-Virtually all Western sanctions on Myanmar have now been lifted, although arms embargos remain.
-Popular opposition to controversial infrastructure projects that pose environmental concerns have become better publicised, potentially increasing reputational risks for foreign firms associated with those projects.
-Separately, the likely continuation of violence against the Rohingya minority in Rakhine State, and airstrikes against insurgents in other northern states pose reputational risks to foreign firms with business there.
-There are two to three industrial action incidents per month over wages or working conditions.
-Corruption is a problem, and businesses are expected to pay bribes to secure deals or permits.
+Opposition to controversial infrastructure projects that pose environmental concerns has become better publicised, increasing reputational risks for foreign firms associated with those projects.
+Separately, the likely continuation of violence against the Rohingya minority in Rakhine State, and airstrikes against insurgents in other northern states pose reputational risks to foreign firms.
+There are two to three industrial-action incidents per month over wages or working conditions.
+Corruption is also a problem, and businesses are expected to pay bribes to secure deals or permits.

 Anti-terrorism operations target ethnic militant groups but also displace thousands of civilians, mainly in Kachin, Rakhine, and Shan states.
 Intelligence-sharing with Bangladesh and fellow ASEAN members is extensive, reducing the risk of a successful large-scale Islamist terrorist attack.
 Such an attack would probably target government buildings, security forces, prominent Buddhist nationalist figures, or a Buddhist religious site in Mandalay or Yangon.
 Since the new administration in March 2016 the incidence of improvised explosive device (IED) attacks has reduced, but this is likely to increase in the run-up to the fourth- quarter 2020 parliamentary elections as militant groups perceive the government to have failed at reining in the military.

-Though informal talks between the government and key rebel groups offer a potential pathway towards a resolution, the largest militant groups did not sign the Nationwide Ceasefire Agreement (NCA) in October 2015.
+Informal talks between the government and rebel groups offer a potential pathway towards a resolution, but the largest militant groups did not sign the Nationwide Ceasefire Agreement in October 2015.
 The Panglong peace process, begun in September 2016, is likely to make limited progress on key issues in the one-year outlook; talks were again delayed in May 2018.
 Regular attacks and military operations involving artillery and small‐arms fire are likely to continue, particularly in Kachin and northern Shan states.
 Infrastructure projects are not directly targeted but are likely to be disrupted by nearby fighting.
-There is also a risk of collateral damage from stray bullets or artillery rounds.
+Stray bullets and artillery rounds also pose a risk of collateral injury.

 Vaccinations required to enter the country